ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](push_pin.png)](push_pin.png) To the left is a 'push pin' image.
 The end of the pin is at position `+18+41`.

-I also have a image of a [Map of Venice](map_venice.jpg), and want to put a pin at various points on the map.
+I also have an image of a [Map of Venice](map_venice.jpg), and want to put a pin at various points on the map.
 For example 'Accademia' is located at pixel position, `+160+283`.

 To align the push-pin with that position you need to subtract the location of the end of the pin from map position.